Fear, Horror and Terror

 What to Send:

-a) author(s), b) affiliation, c) email address, d) title of abstract, e) body of proposal, f) up to 10 keywords
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: FHT7 Abstract Submission
+E-mails should be entitled: Fear, Horror and Terror Abstract Submission

+Inter-Disciplinary.Net believes it is a mark of personal courtesy and professional respect to your colleagues that all delegates should attend for the full duration of the meeting.
+If you are unable to make this commitment, please do not submit an abstract for presentation.
 Please note: Inter-Disciplinary.Net is a not-for-profit network and we are not in a position to be able to assist with conference travel or subsistence.